 That is due to the fact that fuel that is not burnt properly during the combustion cycle will tend to ignite later when on its way out of the cylinder.
 Also, since oil is viscous and gasoline is not, if you realize that your engine’s oil is thinner than it should be, even after a long time of use, there’s a high chance that it’s the gasoline that is changing the viscous properties of the oil.

 Too much gas getting into the oil in your engine is never a good sign and so the first thing you should do is immediately get your car checked by a mechanic for the symptoms above if you do not have the knowledge yourself.
 If everything looks okay, it might be your piston rings that are worn out.
 The job of these seals is to keep the oil from the oil pan from getting inside the cylinder and keeping the gasoline from dripping into the oil pan.

 These seals are worn out over time and need to be replaced.
 The best sign to look for, which should tell you about the piston rings is to check the smoke your car is emitting.
 If the smoke is thick and black, it means that your car is burning oil.
 If the smoke is thick white, that means your car is running rich and burning too much gasoline.

 After getting your piston rings checked and replaced, change your engine oil to prevent engine damage.

-It’s recommended to make a compression test to check your piston rings sealings.
-Here is a video of how to make it:
+It’s recommended to carry out a compression test to check your piston rings’ sealings.
+Here is a video of how to do this:

-If you do only drive for short distances, it’s common that you will get a lot of gas into your engine oil and in this, you have to replace the engine oil immediately and do engine oil changes more frequently than normal if you will continue to drive for only short distances.
+If you do only drive for short distances, it’s common that you will get a lot of gas in your engine oil and in this, you have to replace the engine oil immediately and perform engine oil changes more frequently than normal if you will continue to drive for only short distances.

 Read the trouble code memory for any signs of broken sensors or other things that will cause the engine to run rich.

-If you have any other questions you are welcome to apply a comment down below and I will answer your questions as soon as possible.
+If you have any other questions, you are welcome to apply a comment below and I will answer your questions as soon as possible.